IS1-4MJ/TEAM_PROJECT_841/docs/DESIGN.md

 Discussion and Evaluation

     The considerations for developing a safe and trustworthy AI:
+        Accessibility: Who has access to the code? is the code properly sourced?
     Explainability : Understand snake game, how it works and the purpose of building that.
                      Being able to explain to the audience how it works and how to build it if it is necessary.